Glitter (soundtrack): Music and lyrics

-"If We" featured rapper Ja Rule and Nate Dogg and garnered comparisons to Ashanti and Christina Milian.
-"Didn't Mean to Turn You On" is a cover of the 1984 Cherelle song of the same title.
-Carey produced the song alongside Jimmy Jam and Terry Lewis and added keyboard notes and synthesizers to enhance the songs club appeal.
-In the song, Carey sings "I was only trying to be nice / Only trying to be nice / Sooooooo, I didn't mean to turn you on", indicating a woman who is weakly apologetic over fooling a man over intimacy.
-"Don't Stop (Funkin' 4 Jamaica)" was composed by Carey and DJ Clue, and interpolates "Funkin' for Jamaica (N.Y.)" by Tom Browne.
-Featuring guest verses from Mystikal, with the former declaring "Ain't nothin' you could do with the man / Except for shake your ass and clap your hands", while Carey responds "Don't stop baby, its ecstasy / Turn me up a little."
+"If We" features rappers Ja Rule and Nate Dogg and garnered comparisons to Ashanti and Christina Milian.
+"Didn't Mean to Turn You On" is a cover of the 1984 Cherrelle song of the same name.
+Carey co-produced the song with Jimmy Jam and Terry Lewis, incorporating synthesizer lines and keyboard arrangements to enhance the song's club appeal.
+In the song, Carey sings "I was only trying to be nice / Only trying to be nice / Sooooooo, I didn't mean to turn you on", portraying a protagonist who offers a weak apology for leading a man on.
+"Don't Stop (Funkin' 4 Jamaica)" was composed by Carey and DJ Clue and interpolates "Funkin' for Jamaica (N.Y.)" by Tom Browne.
+Featuring guest verses from Mystikal, the track features him declaring "Ain't nothin' you could do with the man / Except for shake your ass and clap your hands", while Carey responds "Don't stop baby, its ecstasy / Turn me up a little."

-"All My Life" was penned by Rick James and was called the "album standout".
-This is followed by "Reflections (Care Enough)" which was written by Carey and Philippe Pierre.
-Lyrically, the song's protagonist "laments the end of a relationship", while also confronting her mother regarding her early abandonment.
+"All My Life" was penned by Rick James and was highlighted as an "album standout".
+This is followed by "Reflections (Care Enough)", which was written by Carey and Philippe Pierre.
+Lyrically, the protagonist "laments the end of a relationship", while confronting her mother regarding her early abandonment.
 Additionally, during the song's bridge, Carey "eerily" refers to the option of abortion over abandoning a child.
-Cinquemani felt the song was reminiscent of Carey's earlier ballads during her career, and described the song as a "simple beauty".
-In a review for the album in The Free Lance–Star, a writer called the song an "emotional and heart-wrenching ballad".
+Cinquemani felt the track recalled the ballads of Carey's earlier career, praising its "simple beauty".
+In a review for The Free Lance–Star, Heather Vaughn characterized it as an "emotional and heart-wrenching ballad".